-In fact, if you want to create a static QR Code for a website link, you can use a URL shortener tool such as Bit.ly.
+In fact, if you want to create a static QR Code for link, you can use a URL shortener tool such as Bit.ly.

 It will decrease the number of characters or we can say—the data to be encoded in the QR Code.
 This will, as a result, cut the number of rows and columns, and hence the size of the QR Code.